narenderpanwar/certified-kubernetes-administrator-course-notes/docs/07-Security/05-TLS-Basics.md

 - who signed and issued the certificate.
 - If you generate the certificate then you will have it sign it by yourself; that is known as self-signed certificate.
+- If you looked at the certificate you received from the hacker closely, you would've noticed that it was a fake certificate that was signed by the hacker himself.
+As a matter of fact, your browser does that for you. `All of the web browsers are built in with a certificate validation mechanism` that checks the certificate received from the server and validates it to make sure it is legitimate.
+If it identifies it to be a fake certificate, then it actually warns you.
   ![cert7](../../images/cert7.PNG)

 #### How do you generate legitimate certificate?
 How do you get your certificates singed by someone with authority?